Department website: http://soc.jhu.edu/

 The Department of Sociology concentrates on two broad areas at the graduate and undergraduate levels: Global social change, which focuses on cross-national, comparative research; and social inequality, which primarily focuses on family, education, work, race, gender, policy, and immigration.

 These concentrations trace back to the department’s founding in 1959 by renowned American sociologist James Coleman.
-The department has since earned a reputation as one of most selective, personalized sociology departments in the U.S. Currently home to 23 faculty members including 3 Bloomberg Distinguished Professors, 36 graduate students, and roughly 45 undergraduates, the department offers a uniquely intimate scholarly atmosphere in which faculty and students interact and collaborate frequently.
+The department has since earned a reputation as one of the most selective, personalized sociology departments in the U.S. and offers a uniquely intimate scholarly atmosphere in which faculty and students interact and collaborate frequently.

 Scholars in the department share a wide variety of interests and interdisciplinary partnerships.
 Students are given flexible parameters for their study, and several faculty members have been honored with joint appointments in other Johns Hopkins University schools and divisions.
 The department shares a unique relationship with the Bloomberg School of Public Health, which offers faculty and students access to first-rate collaborations in fields such as population and demography, mental health and mental hygiene, and healthcare organization.
 The department is also proudly partnered with the Department of Applied Mathematics and Statistics and is committed to building and maintaining strong foundations in quantitative research methods.